ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Group Rekeying Process {#sec-group-rekeying-process}

-In order to rekey the OSCORE group, the Group Manager distributes a new Group Identifier (Gid), i.e., a new OSCORE ID Context; a new OSCORE Master Secret; and, optionally, a new OSCORE Master Salt for that group.
-When doing so, the Group Manager MUST increment the version number of the group keying material, before starting its distribution.
+In order to rekey an OSCORE group, the Group Manager distributes the following information for that group:

+* A new Group Identifier (Gid), i.e., a new OSCORE ID Context.

+* A new OSCORE Master Secret.

+* Optionally, a new OSCORE Master Salt.

+Before starting such distribution, the Group Manager MUST increment the version number of the group keying material used in the group.

 As per {{Sections 12.2.1.1 and E of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MAY reassign a Gid to the same group over that group's lifetime, e.g., once the whole space of Gid values has been used for the group in question.
 If the Group Manager supports reassignment of Gid values and performs it in a group, then the Group Manager additionally takes the following actions.

 * Before rekeying the group, the Group Manager MUST check if the new Gid to be distributed coincides with the Birth Gid of any of the current group members (see {{ssec-join-resp}}).

-* If any of such "elder members" is found in the group, the Group Manager MUST evict them from the group.
+* If any of such "elder members" is found in the group, then the Group Manager MUST evict them from the group.
 That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new keying material is not provided to those evicted elder members.
 This also includes adding their relinquished Sender IDs to the most recent set of stale Sender IDs for the group (see {{sssec-stale-sender-ids}}), before rekeying the group.

   Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
 If any of those nodes re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
 When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node as included in the stored list.

-Across the rekeying execution, the Group Manager MUST preserve the same unchanged OSCORE Sender IDs for all group members intended to remain in the group.
+Throughout the rekeying execution, the Group Manager MUST preserve the same unchanged OSCORE Sender IDs for all group members that are intended to remain in the group.
 This avoids affecting the retrieval of authentication credentials from the Group Manager and the verification of group messages.

 The Group Manager MUST support the "Point-to-Point" group rekeying scheme registered in {{Section 11.12 of RFC9594}}, as per the detailed use defined in {{sending-rekeying-msg}} of this document.
 Future specifications may define how this application profile can use alternative group rekeying schemes, which MUST comply with the functional steps defined in {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}.
 The Group Manager MUST indicate the use of such an alternative group rekeying scheme to joining nodes, by means of the 'group_rekeying' parameter included in Join Response messages (see {{ssec-join-resp}}).